kolanuts/wonderful-maple-67181/src/pages/index.md

     image_alt: Illustration
     bg_color: light
 seo:
-  title: Award Winning Agency Based in San Francisco
+  title: Nora Beyer - Composer-producer
   description: >-
     We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.